 Identified between a regular filling and a crown, a dental inlay or onlay can treat a damaged or decayed tooth.
 Used on molars and pre-molars, a dental inlay covers the concave center of a tooth while an onlay covers the rounded, upper edges of a tooth.
 Like dental fillings and crowns, inlays and onlays can be made in a variety of materials — porcelain, composite resin, and metal.
-Our board-certified Dental Health team can help Brattleboro, VT patients better understand fillings, crowns, inlays, and onlays so they can make an informed decision about how to treat their teeth at Dental Health.
+Our board-certified Dental Health team can help Brattleboro, VT patients and their families better understand fillings, crowns, inlays, and onlays so they can make an informed decision about how to treat their teeth.

 "Excellent dentist.
 Compassionate and caring.
 Everything explained well and she's highly skilled."- Anonymous / Healthgrades / Jul 03, 2018